-Being a part of the FMHS Gator Band is a great way for students to learn about music in a positive environment, create long-lasting memories of shared social and musical experiences, and to simply have fun while making music!
-It is truly an exciting time to be a part of our Gator Band Program!
+Being a part of the FMHS Gator Band is a great way for students to learn about music in a positive environment, create long-lasting memories of shared experiences, and to simply have fun while making music.
+It is a great time to be a part of our Gator Band Program!
 Keep reading below to discover opportunities available to our students.

 Joining the Band. . .

 Music education is more than just playing an instrument.
 It is immersing your student in a culture of successful students and teachers who care about education.
 It challenges each child to use the creative side of their brain while, at the same time, learning a foreign language…MUSIC.

 All of the current data clearly states that students involved in music education academically out perform their non-musical counterparts.
 Studies also show that music students are less likely to engage in risky or negative behaviors.

 “Music students out-perform non-music students on achievement tests in reading and math.
 Skills such as reading, anticipating, memory, listening, forecasting, recall, and concentration are developed in musical performance, and these skills are valuable to students in math, reading, and science.”

 - Friedman, “An Evaluation of the Achievement in Reading and Arithmetic of Pupils in Elementary School Instrumental Music Classes,” Dissertation Abstracts International.

 “Students who participated in music, who had higher achievement in music, and who were highly engaged in music had higher exam scores across all subjects, while these associations were more pronounced for those who took instrumental music rather than vocal music,” he said.
 “On average, the children who learned to play a musical instrument for many years, and were now playing in high school band and orchestra, were the equivalent of about one academic year ahead of their peers with regard to their English, mathematics and science skills, as measured by their exam grades.”